BINF3101-yohe/Lab5_pacbio_assembly/README.md

 squeue -u unccusername
 ```

+IF THIS STEP DOES NOT WORK - EMAIL Dr. LABELLA IMMEDIATELY!

 When the assembly is done you will see a file called "slurm-number.out" that will be the report of the run

 You will also see a lot of files that end in dot, path, fa, hist, fai, dot1 and more.